 Microchipping your dog also gives them the best chance of being identified and returned to you, More information on dog microchipping

-Stray dogs may be taken into the Council’s control under the Environmental Protection Act 1990, when they are handed to the Council by members of the public who have found them, or where the Council collects them from public places.
+During office hours, stray dogs may be taken into the Council’s control under the Environmental Protection Act 1990, when they are handed to the Council by members of the public who have found them, or where the Council collects them from public places.
 Dogs in the Council’s care are kept in licensed kennels for seven days.
 After that time, if not reclaimed by an owner, dogs will be sent for re-homing via an animal charity.

 Harlow Council have achieved a Silver Footprint Award, as part of the RSCPA’s Community Animal Welfare Footprints Scheme, recognising the work it does in connection with policies and procedures regarding stray dogs.